 - Choose a course recognised for its high academic quality; this course is accredited by The Society of Sports Therapists

 - Complete over 200 hours of clinical placements to gain hands-on experience of the profession and apply theory to practice

 - Build a thorough understanding of the rehabilitation process, including manual therapy techniques, exercise therapy and sports massage

 - Undertake fieldtrips to sporting events

-- Make the most of our exceptional sports facilities in our specialist sports centre
+- Make the most of our specialise facilities in our sports centre

 - Be inspired by our enthusiastic and expert staff who boast a wealth of professional experience working with elite athletes